UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 9. When you're done, click **Keep** to create the edge end of the VPN tunnel then click **Save changes**.

 ### Configuring edge gateway IPsec VPN settings for a standard edge

+> [!NOTE]
+> You can only manage advanced gateways in the new vCloud Director 9.1 tenant portal.
+If you're working with a standard edge gateway, you must first switch to the vCloud Director web console to manage the edge.
+For more information, see [*How to switch to the vCloud Director web console from the tenant portal*](vmw-how-switch-web-console.md).

 1. In vCloud Director, click the **Administration** tab.